 DGFI-TUM possesses unique competence on several geodetic research fields, in particular in the fields of Reference Systems and Satellite Altimetry.
 The institute takes a leading position in the realisation of global and regional horizontal and vertical terrestrial reference systems and of the celestial reference system from a combined analysis of various geometrical space-geodetic observing systems.

-As "ITRS Combination Centre" DGFI-TUM took the responsibility for providing realizations of the International Terrestrial Reference System (ITRS) in regular intervals.
+As "ITRS Combination Centre" DGFI-TUM takes the responsibility for providing realizations of the International Terrestrial Reference System (ITRS) in regular intervals.
 An up-to-date ITRS realization at best possible accuracy and long-term stability is the prerequisite for the use of global navigation and positioning systems and surveying.
 For its realisation IAG requires an accuracy of 1 mm for the positions of worldwide distributed observing stations and 0.1 mm for their linear velocities.
 This accuracy is necessary in order to detect very small changes in the Earth system (e.g. global mean sea level rise of about 3 mm per year) reliably.
 In the field of Satellite Altimetry DGFI-TUM computes global and regional variations of the sea-level on different time-scales from all altimetry missions since 1992 and investigates variations of ocean currents.
 Via its Open Altimeter Database (OpenADB) DGFI-TUM distributes various altimetry products free of charge.
 Furthermore DGFI-TUM operates the Database for Hydrological Time Series of Inland Waters (DAHITI) in which it provides time series for hundreds of lakes, rivers and reservoirs from multi-mission altimetry.
 Further prominent research topics of DGFI-TUM include theoretical and applied aspects of Atmosphere Research and Regional Gravity Field determination.